From CABIN Retreat in Mara, to YURT CAMPING in Golden

 1) Day trip to the ever so popular ENCHANTED FOREST, (between Sicamous and Revelstoke) where classic nursery rhymes and fairytales come to life and kids can't help but be amazed by all the colourful handmade sculptures and whimsical treehouses.
 The surrounding old growth forest is also quite impressive.
 The admission price was $12 for adults, $9 for kids.
 Skytrek adventure park is conveniently located right next to the Enchanted Forest, with ziplines, ropes and climbing courses.
 We opted out of this one, as it would have made for a very long day, and at $39-$45 per child/adult, it wasn't cheap.

-2) Feeding the goats and cuddling with baby goat Finn.
+2) Feeding the goats and cuddling with baby goat Finn at our cabin retreat.
 Exactly the kind of animal therapy the kids needed as they were already beginning to feel homesick and coming to terms with the idea of leaving our old home for good.

 After Mara, we spent one night in a yurt at Golden Eco Adventure Ranch.
-From whitewater rafting to horseback riding, you can book all kinds of activities from here.
+You can book all kinds of activities from here, from whitewater rafting to horseback riding.
 It is a wide open field with options for RV, tent and yurt camping.
 The yurt itself was pretty simple, with firm beds, pillows and a closet.
 It saved us from setting up our tent and mattresses, though we still needed to use our sleeping bags.
 There is a circular skylight above but no other source of light is provided.
 When heavy rain hits the plastic window, it feels as though you are inside a popcorn machine and it can get pretty loud.
 The kids slept right through it though, thankfully!

 The washroom and laundry facilities were clean and modern, but just a bit far to walk to and from our yurt.
 We were also battling with LOTS of mosquitos, despite the breezy weather.
 Bug repellent here is a MUST unless you want to be eaten alive.